 Successful applications might arise where, if the demand claims interest but does not specify how the interest is to be calculated, or if the demand fails to separately particularise multiple debts that you do not have sufficient information to do.

-If there is a genuine dispute over the existence or amount of debt demanded, pursuant to s459H(1)(a) you can apply to set aside the statutory demand.
+If there is a genuine dispute over the existence or amount of debt demanded in the creditors statutory demand, pursuant to s459H(1)(a) you can apply to set aside the statutory demand.
 When deciding if you could satisfy the court that a genuine dispute exists it is important to consider;

 If you can establish a genuine dispute consider whether it relates to the whole debt or all the debts, if more than one.
 If after deducting the amount in dispute, a balance remains which does not equal or exceed the statutory minimum, you can apply to set aside the demand.
 The evidence needed for the demand to be set aside needs to be detailed enough to substantiate the submission of genuine dispute.